- Valerian Root: An Introduction

 The fruit of the hawthorn shrub is edible and is used as a natural remedy.
 Modern medical botany uses the flowers, twigs and leaves more often for extracts, though.
 They are believed to contain more antioxidant phytochemicals.

-More well-known as a treatment for cardiovascular problems, hawthorn nevertheless has a long history as a sedative and neurotonic.
+Hawthorn is a well-known treatment for cardiovascular problems, and also has a long history as a sedative and neurotonic.
 It’s been used in treating mild sleep disorders and minor stresses and pains.

 Hawthorn tea is typically tart or sour.
 It may be used to induce a calm and peaceful sleep.
 There are also tinctures available.
 As this member of the rose family grows abundantly in the US, sometimes even in the wild, you may try preparing the tea or tincture yourself.

 Common pairings include lemon balm, St. John’s wort and the North American native goldenrod.

 Hawthorn combined with Valerian root may be found in both tea and tincture form, though the former is less common.
 Together they work to relieve nervousness and regulate the body’s heart rate, potentially slowing down palpitations and normalizing irregular heartbeats.